buerokratt/Buerokratt-onboarding/README.md

 ## If you want to participate as a developer

+### GitHub

+#### References

+All of Bürokratt's projects can be found from https://github.com/orgs/buerokratt/projects.

+All projects have a corresponding repo.
+To see the full list of them, go to https://github.com/orgs/buerokratt/repositories.

+#### Permissions

+As a partner, first send us your GitHub account name so we could give you appropriate permissions.

+**Project manageres** do not have permissions to create, edit or delete project issues or their status.
+This is done by Bürokratt's core team to prevent unwanted results due to miscommunication, etc.

+**Developers** (but also project managers) have a "Triage" permission level.
+You can [read more about it from here](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization) but in short, this means that you first need to first fork the repo you are / will be working on, and commit your code through pull requests.

 ### Mock-services

 We encourage you to first set up the full flow of planned services as mocks by using [Ruuter mocks](https://github.com/buerokratt/Ruuter/blob/main/samples/steps/mock.md) or https://mswjs.io for it.